 When I visited Easter Island, the most fascinating part of my trip was the chance to talk to the local Rapanui people.

-Misconceptions have long plagued the history of this Pacific Island (a topic I’ll be covering in a future post) and arguably the best way to learn about the real history of its people is by talking to them.
+Misconceptions have long plagued the history of this Pacific Island, and arguably the best way to learn about the real history of its people is by talking to them.

 Top Easter Island travel tip: The island and its people are notoriously closed to foreigners and I certainly found it difficult to get residents to talk to me.
 However, most guides are very welcoming and really happy to talk if you show interest in the Rapa Nui culture.
 Spanish goes a long way here as few people speak much English.